julibeg/HHS/README.md

 ## Usage example
-Input files to test the installation are in `/example_files`.
+Input files to test the installation are in `example_files.tar.gz`.
 They are from a *M. tuberculosis* dataset with resistance to isoniazid.
 The pairwise distances are already provided in `inh.dist`, but could be generated with
 ```